esovetkin/jbs/docs/help_submit.md

 }
 ```

 Defaults follow last-win precedence by key across `use` namespaces.
-If the same key is provided by multiple `use` namespaces, jbs emits warning `W072`.
+If the same key is provided by multiple `use` namespaces, JBS emits warning `W072`.

-Inside `submit`, key assignments can be separated by newline or `;`:
+Inside `submit`, key assignments can be separated by a newline or `;`:

 ```jbs
 submit run { queue = "batch"; account = "myacct"; args_exec = "-lc hostname"; }